sivan73/pcos-prediction/README.md

 python app.py

 ## About the Models
-CatBoost & XGBoost: Trained on preprocessed PCOS dataset with hybrid feature selection.
+CatBoost & Random Forests : Trained on preprocessed PCOS dataset with hybrid feature selection and ensembled the models using soft voting

 Explainability: Each prediction is explained for the risk score with the major contributing factors and their weightage